fabianurban/OpenWordClock/README.md

 ﻿# OpenWordClock

+ This Version has a different pinout for using our custom 25x25cm pcb.
+ Gerber files will follow soon.

 Simple project for building your own Wordclock with Arduino.
 The wordclock frame is based on the well known Ikea Ribba frame 25x25cm.